ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-21-aws-directory-service.md

 ## AD Connector

 AD Connector connects existing AD implementation with the AWS cloud which enables existing security polices like password expiration/history and account lockout with existing RADIUS-based MFA to manage resources like EC2 instances and applications like WorkSpaces, WorkDocs or WorkMail.
 AD Connectors and on-premises domains have a 1-to-1 relationship.
+It does not support caching, trust relationships, VPN/DX, SQL server integration.

 ## Simple AD